KCRW-org/KCRW-Alexa-Skill/voice-UX.md

 Asking about what's playing
 ---------------------------

 * `Ask KCRW what's playing` - If the music stream is currently playing reads the currently playing song ("Now playing: $song by $artist").
 For the other streams, announces "Now playing $show - $episode".
-If no stream is playing, looks up show info for the live stream (asker may be listening to the radio).
+If no stream is playing, looks up show info for the live stream in case someone listening via other means wants to know what's playing.
-* `Ask KCRW what song is this` looks up the last played song on the currently playing channel (or the live stream if no channel is currently playing).
+* `Ask KCRW what song is this` looks up the most recently played song on the current channel (or the live stream if no channel is currently playing).

 Synonyms for Song Info